Is Kailyn Lowry Dating Someone New? Pregnant ‘Teen Mom 2’ Star Spotted With Mystery Man At The 2017 MTV Awards

 According to E!
 News, the celebrity who has recently gone viral online for the Kailyn Lowry baby daddy saga was joined with a man who hasn’t been identified when she went on a getaway in L.A.

-Citing an unnamed source, the outlet revealed that the mother-of-two “insisted” that the guy she was with was only a friend although the insider seem unconvinced, sparking the Kailyn Lowry dating rumors.
+Citing an unnamed source, the outlet revealed that the mother-of-two “insisted” that the guy she was with was only a friend, although the insider seem unconvinced, sparking the Kailyn Lowry dating rumors.

 “She insisted he was just a friend but then they did a Snapchat of them in bed together.”